mhmd-zbib/oqab/README.md

 ### Benchmarking

-HyperSearch includes benchmarks to measure and compare the performance of different search implementations:
+Oqab includes benchmarks to measure and compare the performance of different search implementations:

 Run all benchmarks:
 ```bash